top of page

 What is PNE?

-Polyneuritis equi is a rare, condition that presents clinically with chronic signs that often relapse.
-Affected horses have damaged peripheral nerves that can heal if the disease is recognized and treated appropriately.
+Polyneuritis equi (PNE) is a rare, condition that presents clinically with chronic signs that are progressive.
+Horses with early polyneuritis have damaged peripheral nerves that can heal if the disease is recognized and treated appropriately.
 PNE is rare and often overlooked as a diagnosis or confused with EPM.
 These horses are called "sidewinders" due to the hemi-paresis and a sidewinding gait.

 Clinical Trial PNE treatment